Chinese is the hardest language to read in the world.

 Nowadays learners have a wide range of online translation apps available for easy use.
 Don’t even think about those musty old books—your smartphone holds the key to swift, precise translation.

 Also consider using any of these apps in combination with FluentU.
 It’s important to actively learn in addition to using translators, and FluentU helps you do exactly that.
-FluentU takes real-world videos—like movie trailers, music videos, news and inspiring talks—and turns them into personalized language lessons.
+We’ll talk more about FluentU later in this post!

-The first and most familiar kind of translation app is the kind which any learner will encounter while surfing the next.
+The first and most familiar kind of translation app is the kind that any learner will encounter while surfing the next.
 These are online, browser-based translators.

 The reason to use an online, browser-based translator is for translating larger passages.
-You can often produce a translation that’s halfway decent and catches the gist of each sentece.
-Then all you have to do is go in and do a little cleanup to make sentences sound natural and correct mistakes.
+You can often produce a translation that’s halfway decent and catches the gist of each sentence.
+Then, all you have to do is go in and do a little cleanup to make sentences sound natural and correct mistakes.

 Similar to instant character translation, voice translation is the most technically ambitious kind of translation app currently available.
 Such apps promise to be able to receive Chinese audio as input, semantically understand the meaning behind what was said, translate it into English and then read it out.
 Using devices with large amounts of processing power, backed with cloud-networking, these apps enable near real-time voice communication even if you don’t speak a word of Chinese.